riyaverma11/ConcertTracker/README.md

 # ConcertTracker
-Hi!
-Thanks for checking out Concert Tracker.
+Thanks for checking out Concert Tracker, an app that helps users keep track all their concert information like: tour name, artist name, date, venue, and city!
 This project was created using **MySQL, React, Node.js, and Express.js** for CS348: Information Systems at Purdue University.

 ## Demo Video